 The tool reads the core temperature sensors of AMD and Intel processors to check the CPU temperature.
 It also displays sensors of Nvidia and ATI video cards along with SMART, hard drive temperature.

 You can see the values on the main window in the system tray and on a customizable desktop gadget.
 Open Hardware Monitor runs on 64-bit and 32-bit Microsoft Windows XP, Vista, 7, 8, 8.1, 10, and x86-based Linux OS without installation.

 In addition, it comes up with new features and bug fixes.
 It can now detect ITE IT8655E, IT8686E, and IT8665E super I/O chips and improves its AMD GPU support, AMD GPU, and CPU labels.
 It also enhances the Nuvoton NCT679XD super I/O RPM calculation for fans.

 The tool runs Microsoft Windows along with the .NET framework of version 4.5.
 Download the Zip file of the software, unzip it to install, and start monitoring.

-Do you need to monitor the temperatures, fans speed, and voltages of your computer?
+Do you need to monitor the temperatures, fan speed, and voltages of your computer?

-Try HWMonitor – a hardware monitoring program and allow it to read PC systems health sensors.
+Try HWMonitor – a hardware monitoring program that allows it to read PC system’s health sensors.
 It handles standard sensor chips like Winbond ICs, ITE IT87 series, and others.
 It can read video card GPU temperature, CPUs on the die core thermal sensors, and hard drive temperature through SMART.